MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/who-knows-whom.md

     > If you see a message that you don't have sufficient privileges, ask your admin to provide [necessary permissions](grant-access-wkw.md).

 2. Select the icon in the upper-right corner of the **Who Knows Whom** tile to switch between graph and list views.
-1. Based on the connection strength, identify a colleague who can introduce you to the lead.
-Select **Get introduced**.
+1. Based on the connection strength, identify a colleague who can introduce you to the lead and select **Get introduced**.
     An email to the selected colleague is pre-populated with the template text.
 You can refine the email content and send it.

 ## Turn off data sharing with Dynamics 365 applications